 “Education is the single best investment in prosperous, healthy and equitable societies.”

-- UN Food & Agriculture OrganizationNo country has ever achieved rapid and continuous economic growth without at least a 40% literacy rate.
-In sub-Saharan Africa, 1 in 4 children does not attend school; of those who attend, 1 in 3 will drop out before completing primary school.
-Worldwide, 69 million children are not in school; of those, 60% are girls.
+– UN Food & Agriculture OrganizationNo country has ever achieved rapid and continuous economic growth without at least a 40% literacy rate.
+Worldwide, 124 million children and adolescents are not in school – and the number is rising.
+Of these 1 in 11 (59 million) are primary school aged (6-11), and 30 million are in sub-Saharan Africa.
+Girls are the first to be excluded: 16.7 million girls in sub-Saharan African are not in school, and over half of them will not get a single year of education.
 A single year of primary school increases a boy’s future earning potential by five to 15% and a girl’s even more.
 A child born to a literate mother is 50% more likely to survive past the age of five.
 Education and food security are directly connected: doubling primary school attendance among impoverished rural children can cut food insecurity by up to 25%.

 CFTC’s objective is to improve access to education at four levels:Early childhood care & education: care and stimulation for children in the critical first six years of life.
 Primary education: attendance and graduation from primary grades to improve later earning potential and food security.
 Agricultural training: increasing adults’ ability to produce, purchase and consume healthy food.
 Capacity building: supporting community-led advocacy for education, especially for girls, and educational policy-making at the local, regional and country levels.